reednel/Blog/2022-07-01-Data-Compression.md

 Of course, the goal of compression is to use a coding of minimal expected length.
 It is essential to this project that language is not uniform.
 When speaking English, $A$ doesn't appear with the same frequence as $Z$.
 In fact, $A$ makes up about $8\%$ of all letters we write, but $Z$ makes up a mere $0.07\%$[^2].
 Intuitively, we want our code to reserve the shortest bit strings for the most common letters, like $A$ and $E$, and assign the longer codings to the rare characters, like $Z$ and $Q$.
 To reiterate, the higher the entropy in a set of characters, the more compressible it is.

-Theorem: there exists a prefix code for ...
+There is a theorem that states that there exists an optimal prefix code $C$, such that the expected length of $C$ is equal to or only a tiny bit larger than the entropy of the corresponding probability distribution.
+That is, $H(P) \leq L(C) < H(P) + \epsilon$.

 ## Huffman Coding

 In the 50's, MIT PhD student David Huffman had to write a paper proving some coding was optimal.
 He couldn't figure it out, but instead he thought up his own method[^3] and proved that coding was optimal.
-Huffman's professor [Robert Fano](https://en.wikipedia.org/wiki/Robert_Fano) had previously devised a coding algorithm with[^4] Claude Shannon himself, so when his student showed him a better algorithm, Fano canceled class for the rest of the term.
-[SEE WHAT SPRINGER BOOK HAS TO SAY ABOUT THIS].
+Huffman's professor [Robert Fano](https://en.wikipedia.org/wiki/Robert_Fano) had previously devised a coding algorithm with[^4] Claude Shannon himself, so when his student showed him a better algorithm, Fano supposedly[^5] canceled class for the rest of the term.
+Just a bit of culture for you.
 In essence, this is the Huffman Coding:

 0. Start with the system $\Omega = x_1, x_2,..., x_n$, and $p = $ the probability function.